janbodnar/Python-AI-Skolenie/openai-intro.md

 2. Click **Create new secret key**.
 3. Copy the key and store it securely.

-⚠️ Treat your API key like a password.
-Do not share it or commit it to source control.

 ## Install the OpenAI Client Library

 Open Command Prompt or PowerShell: